thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 ```

 ## DB connection to server
-Still in your backend foflder, install [mysql package](https://www.npmjs.com/package/mysql).
+Still in your backend folder, install [mysql package](https://www.npmjs.com/package/mysql).
 ```bash
 $ npm i mysql
 ```
-In secret.js, create a constante to stock your db configuration and export it.
+In secret.js, create a constant to stock your db configuration and export it.
 ```js
 //backend/secret.js
 const mysql = require('mysql');